twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 The person log file is a CSV file with entries for each person in the simulation, both for persons who are deceased and who are still alive when the simulation finished.
-At the moment, fifteen columns are defined:
+At the moment, the following columns are defined:

   1. `ID`: The ID of the person that this line is about.
   2. `Gender`: The gender (0 for a man, 1 for a woman) of the person that this